 - 1. All test papers, quizzes, or assignments will be taken from the student(s) violating the policy. - 2.
-A student found cheating may receive, at the discretion of the teacher, a grade of "F" or a zero for the test, quiz, or assignment.
-This may lower a quarter or semester grade substantially.
-Parents will be notified and a parent conference will be arranged if the teacher deems it necessary. - 3.
+A student caught cheating may receive a grade of "F" or a zero for the assignment, at the teacher's discretion.
+The zero will remain in the student's gradebook until the assignment is redone with integrity. - 3.
 The Principal will be notified. - 4.
 An incident of cheating and/or plagiarism will result in removal from the Honor Roll for that quarter. - 5.
 Repeated violations or a single serious violation may lead to more serious disciplinary actions.